Papers

 The Role of Radiative Feedback in Shaping the Environments of Accreting Massive Black Holes

-The paper "The close environments of accreting massive black holes are shaped by radiative feedback" investigates the underlying mechanisms that regulate the distribution of material around accreting supermassive black holes (SMBHs).
-Leveraging a comprehensive multi-wavelength survey of hard X-ray-selected active galactic nuclei (AGN), the paper provides new insights into how radiative feedback influences the obscuring material in these systems.
+The paper titled "The close environments of accreting massive black holes are shaped by radiative feedback" investigates the underlying mechanisms that regulate the distribution of material around accreting supermassive black holes (SMBHs).
+Leveraging a comprehensive multi-wavelength survey of hard X-ray-selected active galactic nuclei (AGN), the study provides new insights into how radiative feedback influences the obscuring material in these systems.

 Overview of Research